PREVIOUS: A. Categories #14

 ⚡️ is good

 TRUE: Anger has a variety of positive uses.
-It can energize, helping us get things done, to cope with stress, promote self-esteem, & defend against fear & insecurity.
-Like all other emotions, it is God-given/inborn, to warns us of real or perceived threats to ourselves – an early warning detection system to tell us we need to change an undesirable situation
+It can energize, help us get things done, cope with stress, promote self-esteem, & defend against fear & insecurity.
+Like all other emotions, it is God-given/inborn, to warns us of real or perceived threats to ourselves OR a loved one – an early warning detection system that tells us we need to change an undesirable / unsafe situation

 ⚡️ is abnormal